September 28, 2010 10:13 AM

 1 set of brass micro wires

-Some climbers also add extra sizes that are commonly used (say an extra wallnut 7), and some rock types and pitch lengths may lend themselves to carrying a third set of nuts.
+Some climbers also add extra sizes that are commonly used (say an extra Wallnut 7), and some rock types and pitch lengths may lend themselves to carrying a third set of nuts.